mjordan/islandora_bagger/README.md

 drupal_media_tags: ['/taxonomy/term/15']
 ```

 The command to generate a Bag takes two required parameters, `--settings` and `--node`.
-Assuming the above configuration file is named `sample_config.yml`, and the Islandora node ID you want to generate a Bag from is 112, the command would look like this:
+Assuming the above configuration file is named `sample_config.yml`, and the Drupal node ID you want to generate a Bag from is 112, the command would look like this:

 `./bin/console app:islandora_bagger:create_bag --settings=sample_config.yml --node=112`